l00sy4/ClementineLdr/README.md

 ### Features

 - API hashing without walking the PEB.
-Since the injector will be backed my memory, it can safely call `LoadLibrary` and pass the address to the loader
+Since the injector will be backed by a file, it can safely call `LoadLibrary` and pass the address to the loader

 - As call stacks from LoadLibrary, NtAllocateVirtualMemory and NtProtectVirtualMemory leading to unbacked RX memory can lead to detections, Clementine uses `TpAllocWork` to execute callbacks, as per the second reference